mitchelljbrown/amazon-price-tracker/README.md

 By default, if any of the above criterea are met, an email will be generated and sent to the user which contains:

-1. Inforation regarding the price drop/record availabilty
+1. Information regarding the price drop/record availabilty
 2. Link to the product
 3. Attachment: plot of date vs. price history of item
 4. Attachment: plot of date vs. price history of all watched items